twm/jwilm.github.io/source/articles/from-str-to-cow.html.md

 ```

 A Token can now be created with either an owned or a borrowed type, but we've
-lost the API ergonomics! `Into` to the rescue again.
-The final Token
+lost the API ergonomics! `Into` can do the same thing for our `Cow<'a, str>` as
-implementation looks like this.
+it did for a simple `String` earlier.
+The final Token implementation looks like
+this.

 ```rust
 struct Token<'a> {